Chen-Zidi/check-modified-contents-link-validity-action/README.md

 # Check Modified Content Links Validity Action
+The action checks the validity of the links in the modified content.
+If there are invalid links, the output of the action should be false, and the pull request should be closed.
+The invalid links are commented in the closed pull request.
 This action should be triggered by pull_request_target event.
-The action checks the links in the modified content are valid or not.
-If there are invalid links, the output should be false, and the pull request should be closed.
+We only check the links which start with http and https.

 ## Inputs
-### `token` github user token

 ### no inputs required